Slot categories

 Fixed jackpot slots

-Predictable mechanics, but without progression
+Predictable mechanics, but no progression

 Often used in classic 3-drum slots